tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 ---

 ## Overview
-The goal of this article is to introduce the regression and steps to implement it in python.
+This article introduces how to use linear regression to predict a continuous outcome variable and the steps to implement it in Python.

 Regression is a technique used in supervised machine learning when the goal is to predict a **continuous dependent variable** (target) based on one or more independent variables (predictors).
 Think of it as trying to fit a line (or a curve in some cases) through data points to establish a relationship between the independent and dependent variables.
 By understanding this relationship, we can make predictions about the target variable for new data points.